juliamertz/protonvpn-cli/README.md

 - [ ] Nix Darwin module
 - [ ] Openvpn process not being killed if daemon is shut down before connection is established
 - [ ] Set up test suite
+- [ ] Reset daemon state if openvpn process crashes or is stopped.

 ## Installation